-A lot of the sci-fi series that focus on the future of humankind envision communication-entertainment converged devices, usually disc-shaped, fitted i
+A lot of the sci-fi series that focus.
+On the future of humankind envision communication-entertainment converged devices, usually disc-shaped, fitted

 But 6000 mAh battery phones are no longer breaking news.
 Graphene is the new buzzword in forward-looking mobile tech.
 Manufacturers like market-leaders Samsung and Xiaomi are, as usual, being quick to respond to, and pick up, the new technology.
 Samsung is rumoured to have a graphene battery smartphone in the pipeline, and Xiaomi has already launched the M10 Ultra that comes with a graphene-enhanced battery.

 As the first smartphone to have graphene as an essential ingredient in its battery, the M10 Ultra is witnessing popular reviews on forums and discussion boards.
 Of course, if your search for a phone reads like “best phone under 25,000 INR”, then you’re going to be slightly disappointed because the M10 Ultra is currently retailing anywhere between 63,000 INR and 73,000 INR.
 How to Maintain 100% iPhone Battery health.

 So what is graphene?

 Graphene is a nanomaterial, or a material that is developed.
 To be used in miniscule quantities, and exhibits some amazing features, such as increased conductivity or increased strength.